Updated as of January 9, 2023

 - If the individual had no symptoms day zero (0) is the day the individual took the positive test (not the day they received the positive test result).

 - If the individual had symptoms, day zero (0) is the day of symptom onset, regardless of when they tested positive.

 After day 5, asymptomatic individuals should continue to wear a well-fitting mask around others until at least day eleven (11).
 Individuals who are symptomatic should continue to isolate until their symptoms begin to improve and they are fever free for at least 24 hours without the aid of fever suppressing medication.
 They should then continue to wear a well-fitting mask around others until at least day eleven (11).
 Prior to returning to work on campus, employees will be required to submit to the Office of Human Resources an Affirmation of Isolation from the New York State Department of Health confirming when you may return to work.

 What to do if you develop symptoms of COVID-19

 If you develop symptoms of COVID-19, the CDC recommends to quarantine and contact your local public health authority or healthcare provider, regardless of vaccination status.
 You are strongly urged to obtain testing.
-If the test is positive, follow recommendations for isolation and provide a note from a health care provider or a completed Affirmation of Isolation confirming when you may return to work to the Office of Human Resources.
+If the test is positive, follow recommendations for isolation and provide a completed Affirmation of Isolation confirming when you may return to work to the Office of Human Resources.